-- a) To maintain, restore and enhance natural heritage features and functions along the waterfront and to recognize that public and private use of or access to these areas shall be limited due to their sensitive nature. - b) To maintain the shore and banks along the waterfront as a permanent, stable landform in a manner that maintains the natural appearance of the waterfront in appropriate areas, and by methods other than lakefill that is consistent with Federal, Provincial and Conservation Halton requirements. - c) To protect development or re-development on or near the Lake Ontario/Burlington Bay/Hamilton Harbour shoreline from potential shoreline hazardous lands related to flooding, erosion and dynamic beaches. - d) To have the Hamilton Harbour/Burlington Bay de-listed as an Area of Concern.
+- a) To maintain, restore and enhance natural heritage features and functions along the waterfront and to recognize that public and private use of or access to these areas shall be limited due to their sensitive nature. - b) To maintain the shore and banks along the waterfront as a permanent, stable landform in a manner that maintains the natural appearance of the waterfront in appropriate areas, and by methods other than lakefill, that is consistent with Federal, Provincial and Conservation Halton requirements. - c) To protect development on or near the Lake Ontario/Burlington Bay/Hamilton Harbour shoreline from potential shoreline hazardous landsrelated to flooding, erosion and dynamic beaches.